 Personal statement: Approximately 1-2 pages, there are no specific format requirements but your letter should identify why you are interested in this program at UTSA.

-Requirement for standardized tests: GRE/GMAT are waived for Spring and Fall 2021 admission.
+Requirement for standardized tests: GRE/GMAT are waived for Fall 2021 and Spring 2022 admission.

 Transcripts: Unofficial transcripts must be submitted with application materials.
 If your application is successful, official transcripts are required from all colleges and universities attended by the end of your first semester.
 Transcripts must be received in a completely sealed envelope, or emailed directly from the issuing institution to be considered official.